adityaraj30/drc-pricepredictor/README.md

 # Graph Network Analysis

-#### Link to the dataset - https://doi.org/10.48529/g4rg-fz09)<br>
+ Link to the dataset - https://doi.org/10.48529/g4rg-fz09)

-## DRCFoodP.ipynb contains the regression model for only the prediction of food prices.<br>
+DRCFoodP.ipynb contains the regression model for only the prediction of food prices.

-## DRCFoodPNMHL.ipynb contains the regression model for three tagrets i.e Opening price of the crop in the following month, Highest price of the crop in the following month and the Lowest Price of the crop in the following month.<br>
+DRCFoodPNMHL.ipynb contains the regression model for three tagrets i.e Opening price of the crop in the following month, Highest price of the crop in the following month and the Lowest Price of the crop in the following month.